 Sometimes you may experience disappointment in the workplace.
 Feelings of unhappiness and dissatisfaction are the worst for your productivity.
 They will lower your energy and make you overly cautious.
 While there is no easy way to deal with these emotions, here are a few that may help.

 Take a moment to be objective about the situation.
 Things won’t always work out the way that you want them to.
 If life were that smooth, where would the fun be?
 You, therefore, need to change your mindset to one that embraces difficulty instead of bemoaning it.

 2. Keep the Destination, Change the Route

 Most of the time, our ultimate goals are the things that keep us going and when we feel like the route we’re taking doesn’t get us there then we can get frustrated.
 When one path doesn’t work, don’t give up on the goal; give up on the route.
-You can always try another way on your goal.
+You can always try another way for your goal.

 3. Keep a Journal